 The North Side of the city is home to two stadiums, plenty of restaurants, and neighborhoods with restored rowhouses.
 It also hosts the free, three-day Deutschtown Music Festival in July.
 There are plenty of hotels in the area to choose from that keeps you close to the athletic and culinary action.
 Downtown has plenty of hotels to choose from and keeps you close to Point State Park, museums, art galleries, and bike lanes make it easy to explore on two wheels.

-Pittsburgh International Airport has nonstop flights on 16 airlines to many U.S. cities and a few international destinations.
+Pittsburgh International Airport has nonstop flights on 14 airlines to many U.S. cities and a few international destinations and more than 9.7 million people passed through the airport in 2020.
 You can rent a car, take a shuttle to Downtown, or book a cab, Uber, or Lyft.
 The Greyhound station is located Downtown, at the edge of the Strip District, as is the Amtrak station.

-- Check your email on your smartphone or open your laptop anywhere Downtown and you’ll be connected to the internet for two hours via free Wi-Fi.
-Many establishments around the city also offer free connection.
+- Check your email on your smartphone or open your laptop anywhere Downtown and you’ll be connected to the internet for two hours via free WiFi.
+Many establishments around the city also offer free connections.